 The current mandatory safety standard for exercise bikes requires securely fastened frames around all moving parts, but older-style exercise bikes don't always adequately cover the moving parts.

-So particularly when it comes to your kids, it's worth spending the money on modern jackets which are safer and more comfortable to wear.
+So particularly when it comes to your kids, it's worth spending the money on new life jackets which are safer and more comfortable to wear.
 But whether you're buying a new one or second-hand, be sure to get the jacket fitted properly.

 A mistake here can be deadly.
 In 2001, a man was electrocuted while adapting a soldering iron he'd bought in a garage sale for 50 cents.
 It's because of this kind of safety risk that very few second-hand or op shops now offer second-hand electrical tools for sale.